 Find other resources like field trip opportunities and equipment and tools you can check-out for your activities.

-Juliettes and their mentors can also reach out to Juliette staff mentor Tori Tabbot, to help you get started or grow along your way.
-She can be reached at email@example.com.
+Juliettes and their mentors can also reach out to their Juliette Staff Coordinator, to help you get started or grow along your way.

 What is a Juliette Girl Scout Mentor?